TanmayArya-1p/DiscordTools/README.md

 Spams `spam` in the given DM by `dm_title`  - Spams `itr` times
 ***

-## Other Methods That can be Imported
+# Other Methods That Can Be Imported

 ***
 `DMStartVoice(DM_title)`